leszekbulawa/jbzd_imgcat/README.md

 This small script prints random image from jbzd.pl main page to terminal.

 Currently it only supports iTerm2.
-In future it will cover more terminal emulators.
-Over time it will be available via PyPI.

 ## Prequisities
 - iTerm2